sogeuni/contents/_abs/Appendix N. Converting DOS Batch Files to Shell Scripts.md

 > [!note]
 > Virtually all UNIX and shell operators and commands have many more options and enhancements than their DOS and batch file counterparts.
 Many DOS batch files rely on auxiliary utilities, such as **ask.com**, a crippled counterpart to [[internal-commands-and-builtins#^READREF|read]].
 >
-> DOS supports only a very limited and incompatible subset of filename [[globbingref|wild-card expansion]], recognizing just the * and ? characters.
+> DOS supports only a very limited and incompatible subset of filename [[globbing|wild-card expansion]], recognizing just the * and ? characters.

 Converting a DOS batch file into a shell script is generally straightforward, and the result ofttimes reads better than the original.